mizu.js

 </div>

-Redefining a reference will overwrite its previous value for the rest of the subtree without affecting the parent subtree.
+Redefining a reference will overwrite its previous value for the rest of the subtree without affecting its value in the parent subtree.

 Variables